The History of the Nest Box

 Richard Knowlton and Jeff Mercier of Mercier Electric also installed a new pair of HD-quality cameras to provide live, high-resolution streaming video of the box’s interior and exterior, 24/7.

-, which was generously donated by Mercier Electric, is a 5-megapixel Axis P33 network camera with built-in infrared illumination so you can continue to watch the falcons and their babies even in complete darkness.
+The interior nest cam, which was generously donated by Mercier Electric, is a 5-megapixel Axis P33 network camera with built-in infrared illumination so you can continue to watch the falcons and their babies even in complete darkness.

 The exterior nest cam, an Axis Q1765-LE network camera, is mounted a short distance from the nest box.
 It will provide views of the young chicks going in and out of the box as they begin to fledge (take flight and leave the nest), explore their surroundings, hunt on their own and find their mates.